Crohn ZoneCrohn Zone

 Remission: A Period of Relief

 Remission occurs when symptoms are reduced or absent, indicating that the disease is inactive.
 Remission can last for weeks, months, or even years, depending on individual factors and treatment effectiveness.
+Even during quieter periods, personal hygiene practices for flare management help reduce the impact when symptoms do return.

 Recognizing the Signs: Flares vs. Remission